-CFH Cards are not accepted in Riverside, San Bernardino, and San Diego counties.
-But employees in food service establishments are still required to obtain a food handlers permit.
-If you operate in these counties, contact your local health department to find out how to get a food handlers license either in person or online.
+CFH Cards are not accepted in San Diego county; a unique local permit is required.
+Contact your local health department to find out how to get a food handlers license either in person or online.

-Colorado food service workers do not need to get a food handlers permit.
-You may choose to have your employees complete a food handler safety training course, but it isn’t required by law.
+But Colorado food service workers do not need a food handlers permit.
+Restaurant owners can choose to have employees complete a food handler safety training course, but it isn’t required by law.

-Other employees don’t need to get a food handlers license.
+Other employees don’t need a food handlers license.
 Delaware employers may elect to require them for their staff independently.